OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Social-Media-Intelligence-SOCMINT.md

 - [SaveSubs](https://savesubs.com/)
   Allows you to convert, edit and download subtitles from YouTube, Facebook, DailyMotion and more for free.
 - [IntelX YouTube Search](https://intelx.io/tools?tab=youtube)
   A great YouTube search engine offered by IntelX.
-This is an improved fork of the above tool.
 - [YouTube Annotations Archive](https://archive.org/details/youtubeannotations)
   An archive of YouTube annotations.
 Over 1.4 billion video annotations and 2.4TB of uncompressed data.
 Also offered as browser addons.